kartikprabhu20/YourEuro/docs/_posts/2019-07-03-Reflection.md

     </ul>
     <p>Our team 'ARTExceptionals' would like to thank Dr. Schulze for granting us the oppurtunity to develop our skills in a very practical approach.We would also like to thank Dean D'souza for bringing the best out the best out of us by his regular inputs and feedbacks.</p>
 <p>
-To know more about our app and to download it, please visit our next blog.
+To know more about our app and to download it, please visit our next blog!!
 </p>
 <br>